 Him: Yep.
 We always do a Talent Show.

 Me: Wait!
 We do a Talent Show every year at the end of the AP Reading too!
 But we know we don’t have much talent so we changed the name a while back to “Closing Show”.
-I didn’t preform this year because my song was only half-finished.
+I didn’t perform this year because my song was only half-finished.
 Maybe next year.

 It doesn’t take much to get me thinking, so I began jotting down all of the similarities between the week-long AP Calculus Reading and summer camp.